 Thus, media companies are facing the need to raise the quantity as well as the quality of content they create to attract as many consumers as they can to drive higher value.
 To help them achieve this objective, media companies are adopting advanced technologies like AI.

-The use of AI in the media and entertainment industry is helping the media companies to improve their services and enhance the customer experience.
-Here are a few AI use cases in media and entertainment that are transforming the industry:
+The use of Artificial Intelligence in the media and entertainment industry is helping media companies to improve their services and enhance the customer experience.
+Here are a few use cases of AI in media and AI in entertainment that are transforming the industry:

 With countless pieces of content being created every minute, classifying these items and making them easy to search for viewers becomes a herculean task for media company employees.
 That's because this process requires watching videos and identifying objects, scenes, or locations in the video to classify and add tags.